 2 - Mixing, mastering, and balance - I want to be able to hear all instruments clearly throughout

-1.5 - Structure, transitions, phrasing, and variety - Your track needs to be cohesive/repetitive enough to keep the listener grounded structurally, but variational enough to give your piece an overarching sense of direction
+1.5 - Structure, transitions, phrasing, and variety - Your track needs to be repetitive enough so that the listener can follow along, but variational enough to tell a story

-2 - Melody, tonality, harmony, and texture - Full, rich textures are usually better, and melodic content is a must
+2 - Melody, tonality, harmony, and texture - Full, rich textures are usually better, and melodic content is necessary

 1 - Instrumentation and sound design - Avoid cliched, inauthentic, and overly harsh sounds